egekaanisik/InstaFollowBackCheck/README.md

 #### Windows
 Application can be run directly via double-clicking.

+#### macOS
+Like Windows, you can run the application by double-clicking.

 #### Linux
 To run the application, open folder in terminal and run the following command:
 ```